MSU-Libraries/kube-doc/README.md

 according to a given set of specifications.
 These containers are run on nodes that exist in the Kubernetes cluster, which can be small or quite large.

-A typical kubernetes task is to "apply" a specification (or spec).
-Basically, a spec is a Yaml file defining something, like a service.
-The Yaml specification can be applied (telling K8s to "make it happen"), edited in place if it already exists (same effect as apply), or deleted ("make it go away").
+A typical kubernetes task is to "apply" a manifest file.
+Basically, a manifest is a Yaml file defining something, like a service.
+The Yaml file can be applied (telling K8s to "make it happen"), edited in place if it already exists (same effect as apply), or deleted ("make it go away").